jkcadee/beatdapp-coding-challenge/README.md

 3. Create a table called `expenseTracker` with the given `schema.sql` inside the database.

 ### RUNNING
-1. Clone the repository and unzip the expense folder.
+1. Clone the repository and make sure to have the code in here on hand https://github.com/jkcadee/expense-beatdapp
-2. Take out the expense folder and place it in the root directory (beatdapp-coding-challenge)
-3. Once all the files are in the correct places, open up your IDE of choice or command line and run the `server.js` file
+2. Once all the files are in the correct places, open up your IDE of choice or command line and run the `server.js` file
-4. Open up command line and navigate to `expense`, run the command `npm start` in that directory.
+3. Open up command line and navigate to `expense`, run the command `npm start` in that directory.

 You should be good to go after that.